Spatiospectral localization within the ball -- studies on the influence of the spectral shape: Spatiospectral concentration for the polynomial space

-In this section, we are interested in function spaces defined via multivariate polynomials, whose maximal degree can be understood as bandwidth.
-Polynomials are frequently used as building blocks in multivariate approximation (e.g., in \cite{Petrushev2008} for the construction of a needlet system on the ball), but in a Slepian context they rarely seem to be used.
+In this section, we consider the function space $\polynd$ of multivariate polynomials with maximal degree $n$.
+Polynomials are frequently used as building blocks in multivariate approximation (e.g., in \cite{Petrushev2008} for the construction of a needlet system on the ball), in this sense, the maximal polynomial degree can be considered a fairly natural notion of bandlimit.

-Following conventional notations, let $\Pi^d$ be the space of polynomials on $\R^d$, and $\Pi_n^d$ be the subspace of polynomials of degree at most $n$: